kjnapier/spacerocks/README.md

 for orbital dynamics and solar system observations.
 Its modern, expressive API makes it extremely easy to use.

 The primary data structure in `spacerocks` is a class called `SpaceRock`.
+You can instantiate a `SpaceRock` object using any valid set of 6 Keplerian elements, or a state vector.

 ```Python
 from spacerocks import SpaceRock